gerasimovv88/OnlineLibraryIOSClient/README.md

-# OnlineLibraryIOSClient
+## Description
-IOS part of Online Library
+An example project written by Swift for iOS mobile platform as a client for Online Library